Hack-My-Life/Find_Emails/README.md

 Here are the gems that will have to installed to run main.rb

-rubygems
-open-uri
-nokogiri
-mechanize
-uri
-anemone
+rubygems, open-uri, nokogiri, mechanize, uri + anemone